-- Contribution.
-Learning about each other's experiences and perspectives is an integral part of the learning process in this course.
-I believe that you will learn a lot about yourself and your fellow classmates.
-To work effectively in this course, therefore, you are expected to be an active participant in our learning environment.
-You should do your best to contribute to class discussions and activities.
-Please be advised that your grade will suffer if you do not participate and contribute to the intellectual life of our class. - Respect.
-Since learning about diverse experiences is central to this course, it is of the utmost importance that you respect your classmates' experiences, differences, and opinions.
-Disrespectful attitudes will not be permitted.
+• Contribution.
+Learning about each experiences and perspectives is an integral the learning process in this course.
+I that you will learn a lot about yourself and fellow classmates.
+To work effectively in course, therefore, you are expected to be an participant in our learning environment. should do your best to contribute to class discussions and activities.
+Please be advised that your grade will suffer if you do participate and contribute to the intellectual life of our class.